 The Social Security Administration handles several important federal programs.
-Many people contact me each month with questions about their retirement, Medicare, and their applications for disability benefits.
+Each month, I receive a multitude of questions related to Social Security, Medicare, and applications for disability benefits.

-Here are a few of the most common questions my office receives about Social Security.
-Try starting here, and at the Agencies' Web sites, socialsecurity.gov or medicare.gov.
-If you don't find your answers there, please call my Grandville office at (616) 570-0917 for further assistance.
+Below are some of the most common questions my office receives about Social Security.
+If you don't find your answers here, the socialsecurity.gov and medicare.gov are good sources of information as well.
+If you are having trouble locating the answer to your question, please call my Holland Office at (616) 251-6741 for further assistance.

 How can I get information about my Social Security retirement benefits?

 How long does it take to process Social Security Disability claims?

 An application for Social Security Disability can take from 6 weeks to several years to handle, depending on a variety of factors.
 For more information, visit the Social Security Disability Benefits page.

 Visit the Social Security Regional Site to find your local Social Security office.